ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

   registered names in a case-insensitive manner unless the Designated Experts state that there is a compelling reason to allow an exception.
-This registry value SHOULD be supplied, but MAY be omitted if this header parameter will never be formatted as JSON.
+This registry value SHOULD be supplied, but MAY be omitted if this Parameter will never be formatted as JSON.

-Header Parameter CBOR Label:
+Parameter CBOR Label:
 : The string or integer label requested within a CBOR context (e.g. `2`).
   This label may not match other integer values, match other string